chiragmadaan/stockresearch/README.md

 1. **PDF uploads make this fast.** Download 2-3 PDFs from SEC EDGAR (~3 minutes), type in market multiples from Finviz (~2 minutes), upload everything with the framework.
 Total: ~5 minutes of your time, then the LLM does hours of analysis work.

-2. **Where this framework gives you edge:** The "Hidden Gem Test" in Section 3C is the most important part for finding multi-baggers.
-Mainstream megacaps score high on everything except those criteria — they're already fully discovered.
-Under-followed stocks with accelerating metrics at an inflection point are where exponential returns come from.
+2. **The archetype classification is the most important step.** It tells the LLM what to emphasize.
+A Quality Compounder analysis focuses on moat durability and ROIC consistency; a Turnaround analysis focuses on catalysts and balance sheet survival; a Hidden Gem analysis focuses on discovery and inflection points.
+Without the archetype, every stock gets the same generic treatment.

+3. **Stocks can fit multiple archetypes — that's often a strong signal.** A company that's both a Hidden Gem and GARP (under-followed but growing fast at a reasonable price) or a Turnaround and Deep Value (beaten down and trading below book) often represents the best risk/reward.

-3. **Batch screening idea:** Use the Quick Screen prompt template above with 10-20 tickers.
-You only need to gather P/E and P/S ratios for this pass (2 minutes on Finviz).
+4. **Batch screening idea:** Use the Quick Screen prompt template above with 10-20 tickers.
+You only need to gather P/E, P/S, and analyst count for this pass (2 minutes on Finviz).
 Then do the full deep-dive with PDF uploads only for the 2-3 that pass the screen.

 4. **Iteration:** After you use this on 5-10 stocks, you'll notice which sections you consistently find most useful and which feel like filler.
 Trim and customize accordingly — frameworks work best when they're yours.